-- 87. Each CSP will include a logical results framework.
-WFP will develop and budget for a countrylevel monitoring and evaluation plan - a component of its performance management system - as part of each CSP.
-Overall performance of the CSP will be measured against targets set in the national zero hunger strategic review. - 88.
-In line with international norms, the monitoring of SDG indicators and of selected national, subnational and thematic indicators will be the responsibility of national authorities with the assistance of international organizations.
-International organizations will also work to build the capacity of national monitoring efforts. - 89.
-WFP's performance management will involve tracking operational outcome indicators, process indicators, output indicators and activity indicators.
+- 95. Each CSP will include a logical results framework.
+WFP will develop and budget for a country-level monitoring and evaluation plan a component of its performance management system as part of each CSP.
+Overall performance of the CSP will be measured against targets set in the national zero hunger strategic review. - 96.
+In line with international norms, the monitoring of SDG indicators and of selected national, subnational and thematic indicators will be the responsibility of national authorities with the assistance of international organizations.29 International organizations will also work to build the capacity of national monitoring efforts. - 97.
+WFP's performance management will involve tracking outcome, process, output and activity indicators.
 Outcome and output achievement values will be reported on in annual performance reports at the country and global level.
 Key performance indicators for organizational effectiveness, efficiency and economies will also be established, capturing value-for-money considerations.
-These indicators will be monitored through various managerial systems and processes and will also be reported on in country and global level annual performance reports.
+These indicators will be monitored through various managerial systems and processes and will also be reported on in country and global level annual performance reports.30 - 98.
+All outcome, output and process indicators will be disaggregated by gender whenever relevant.
+The main purpose of monitoring will be to ensure that operational decision-making and revisions to the CSP are evidence-based.
+Monitoring and evaluations will support accountability, with findings and lessons learned being used to refine WFP's work and ensure that future assistance is informed by reliable evidence.

-&lt;sup>28 United Nations Economic and Social Council (ECOSOC) documents E/CN.32016/2 and E/CN.32016/3.
+29 United Nations Economic and Social Council (ECOSOC) documents E/CN.32016/2 and E/CN.32016/3.
 2016.
 Report of the Inter-Agency and Expert Group on Sustainable Development Goal Indicators and the Report of the High-Level Group for Partnership, Coordination and Capacity Building for Post-2015 Monitoring.

-&lt;sup>29 Reporting procedures and principles will be elaborated in the Corporate Results Framework (CRF).
+30 Reporting procedures and principles will be elaborated in the Corporate Results Framework (CRF).